PPC - Pay Per Click

 Don’t get us wrong, ResDiary’s not free, but we are fair.
 We operate on a flat monthly fee and don’t charge commission on reservations from our own sites, apps or your sites.

 We work with many third parties, all of which you can opt out of and most of them at no extra cost.
-These include British Airways, Avios, The Irish Times, Lovin Dublin, Hardens, Visit Scotland, Time Out and many more.
+These include The Irish Times, Lovin Dublin, Hardens, London on the Inside, Time Out and many more.
 You have complete control over these third party channels and comprehensive reporting to check their success.

 Our ethos is building your brand, not diluting it through stealing your web traffic.